symfony/symfony-docs/quick_tour/en/01-The-Big-Picture.markdown

 Now that you have a better understanding on how Symfony works, have a closer look at the bottom of the page; you will notice a small bar with the Symfony and PHP logos.
-It is called the "Web Debug Toolbar" and it is the developer best friend.
+It is called the "Web Debug Toolbar" and it is the developer's best friend.
 Of course, such a tool must not be displayed when you deploy your application to your production servers.
 That's why you will find another front controller in the `web/` directory (`index.php`), optimized for the production